bnvk/text-scrub/README.md

 - Clean bits and pieces from a line of text
 - Add bits and pieces to a line of text
 - Transform file paths into usable data structures
+- You are *not* the RegEx wizard that you wish you were

 #### Examples